-- Inspections of 42 branches have been finalized from opening of the branches to 31/7/2006 with all tax liabilities settled. - Inspection of 12 Cairo branches has been finalized from start of their activities to 31/7/2006.
-6 out of them have been finalized and settled through appeal committee. - An appeal in the court is in process For 36 branch the tax payable amount is determined for them. - As for the remaining 11 bank branches, coordinating between tax authorities is in process to start inspection for years prior to 31/7/2006. - 5 branches have not been inspected from beginning of their activities till 31/7/2006.
+- Inspections of 42 branches have been finalized since the beginning of their activities till 31/7/2006 and all tax liabilities settled. - Inspection of 12 Cairo branches has been finalized from start of their activities to 31/7/2006.
+6 out of them have been finalized and settled through appeal committee. - An appeal in the court is in process For 36 branch the tax payable amount is determined for them. - As for the remaining 11 bank branches, Tax inspections is in process for years prior to 31/7/2006 and no tax due amount is reported till now. - 5 branches have not been inspected from beginning of their activities till 31/7/2006.